The Skyblade Saga!

 “Aye, but let’s close in to see what we’ve found.”

 The helmsman nodded as he grabbed a lever to the left of the ship’s wheel.
 He pushed it all the way forward; the ship lurched briefly as the three sets of propellers, two mounted below the side-sails and one pair that flanked the rudder, reached their maximum rotating speed.
-At that pace, the crystals that fed them power would be quickly drained of their magical energy and need to be recharged, but until then, the Peregrine was the fastest airship of her class in the skies.
+At that pace, the crystals that fed them power would soon be drained of their magical energy and need to be recharged, but until then, the Peregrine was the fastest airship of her class in the skies.

 After a few minutes, Annabel took another glance through her spyglass.
 “It’s a merchant airship,” she said.
 “Corsair class.
 Her colors are black, blue and gold.”